+We offer a number of orthodontic treatment options here at Cuozzo Orthodontic Specialists, including a variety of options when it comes to braces.
 Quite simply, braces work.
 For people with crooked or misaligned teeth, braces provide gentle pressure to the teeth in order to give them a straighter appearance.
-This not only leads to a more beautiful smile, but can give you more self-confidence about the way you look.
+This not only leads to a more beautiful smile, but can also give you more self-confidence about the way you look.

-Typically composed of ceramic, plastic, or metal brackets, braces are bonded to the teeth and are designed to pull them into a new direction through a system of bands and wires.
+Typically composed of clear, porcelain, or metal brackets, braces are bonded to the teeth and are designed to pull them into position through a system of wires.
 As traditional braces have evolved over the years, they have become more comfortable to wear and more pleasing in appearance.
-For example, you can now choose between metal, color, or clear braces, as well as the colors of the bands that surround them.
+For example, you can now choose between metal or clear braces, as well as the colors of the ties that hold the wires in.
 Plus, new advances in orthodontics, such as Invisalign®, offer alternatives to traditional braces by using clear, removable teeth aligners that can be removed while you eat and drink.

-Although traditional braces can take one to three years to achieve optimal effect, the results braces ultimately bring to the appearance of your teeth can last for decades.
+Although traditional braces can take one to three years to achieve optimal effect, the results braces ultimately bring to the appearance of your teeth will last a lifetime.
 Millions of people all over the nation have improved the look of their teeth with orthodontic treatments.

 For more information on braces and other procedures we offer, please contact our Monmouth County, New Jersey orthodontic specialist.
-Dr. Pat Cuozzo looks forward to hearing from you!
+Cuozzo Orthodontics looks forward to hearing from you!